BotBuilderCommunity/botbuilder-community-js/libraries/botbuilder-adapter-tyntec-whatsapp/docs/TyntecWhatsAppAdapter.md

 ## `public constructor(settings: ITyntecWhatsAppAdapterSettings)`

 Initializes the adapter.
-It sets the `tyntecApikey` property to the value of `settings.tyntecApikey`.
+It sets the `axiosInstance` property to the value of `settings.axiosInstance` and the `tyntecApikey` property to the value of `settings.tyntecApikey`.